guildai/guild.ai/pages/docs/intro.md

 operations to our sample model:

 `prepare-data`
-: Prepares the fashion MNIST images for training and prediction.
+: Prepares the Fashion-MNIST images for training and prediction.

 `predict`
 : Uses a trained model to make predictions using test images.